abhisarxverma/Books/The_Pragmatic_Programmer/Chapter4-Pragmatic_Paranoia.md

 Anything it does from this point forward becomes suspect, so terminate it as soon as possible.

 ### ***Let is Crash!***

+## **🚀 Assertive Programming**

+### **Leave Assertions Turned On**

+**🔍 Stop Saying "This Can Never Happen!"**

+Every time you think "there’s no way this could fail", add an assertion to check it.
+Assertions help catch the impossible before it breaks your code.

+**⚠️ Two Common Misconceptions**

+- 1️⃣ "Testing finds all the bugs" → Nope.
+You barely test a fraction of all possible scenarios.

+- 2️⃣ "In production, assertions aren’t needed" → Big mistake.
+Real errors happen when users interact with your software, not just during testing.

+**🎯 Why Keep Assertions in Production?**

+A startup once left assertions in production, reporting real-time failures with rich diagnostics.
+This allowed them to fix hard-to-reproduce bugs, creating bulletproof software—leading to an acquisition worth hundreds of millions.

+**🛠 Rule of Thumb**

+- ✅ Use assertions to catch what should be impossible
+- ✅ Keep them ON in production
+- ✅ Let them expose hidden flaws BEFORE they cost you

+💡 Smart developers trust assertions.
+Great developers leave them turned on. 🚀

+## **How To Balance Resources**

+Many developers have no consistent plan for dealing with resource allocation and deallocation.

+> **Finish what you start**

+This simply means that the function or the object that allocates a resource should be responsible for deallocating it.